davzoku/meta-learning-moc/README.md

-# meta-learning-moc
+# Map of Content for Meta Learning

-Map of Content for Meta Learning
+A short sharing on Meta Learning using a blend of freely available online educational resources.